tiran/defusedxml/README.txt

 example:

-* An attacker can circumvent firewalls and gain access to restricted resources.
-After all the requests are made from an internal and trustworthy IP address not from the outside.
+* An attacker can circumvent firewalls and gain access to restricted resources as all the requests are made from an internal and trustworthy IP address, not from the outside.
 * An attacker can abuse a service to attack, spy on or DoS your servers but also third party services.
 The attack is disguised with the IP address of the server and the attacker is able to utilize the high bandwidth of a big